jacobkap/crimebythenumbers/docs/functions.md

 }
 ```

-Now we need to add the code that takes the URL, scrapes the website, and saves the ingredients part of the page to an object called *ingredients* and the directs part to an object called *directions*.
+Now we need to add the code that takes the URL, scrapes the website, and assigns the ingredients part of the page to an object called *ingredients* and the directions part to an object called *directions*.
 Since we have the code from an earlier lesson, we can copy and paste that code into the function and make a small change to get a working function.

 ```r